And…drumroll…it’s time for the Best Books of 2014!

 Bittersweet by Miranda Beverly-Whittemore, Fiction (review)

-Most Backstabbing Plot Twists
+Most Backstabbing P

 Best Example of Wealthy People Behaving Badly